Parametrized topological complexity of collision-free motion planning in the plane: Obstacle-avoiding collision-free motion in even dimensions

+As noted above, the inequality \eqref{eq:lower} follows from Proposition \ref{prop:CL2}.
 We establish the reverse inequality for the case $d=2$ of the plane and for the case $d\ge 4$ of higher even dimensions using different methods.
 Since the result in the planar case will play a role in the proof in the higher dimensional case, we begin with the former.